icpcSkelDPO/SkelDPO/README.md

 ## 📊 Evaluate

-You can evaluate the functional correctness and efficiency of the generated code on ENAMEL and Mercury:
+You can evaluate the functional correctness and efficiency of the generated code on Mercury and ENAMEL:
 <pre>
 python evaluator.py
 python evaluate.py